hieuk09/hieuk09.github.io/about/index.md

 ### GIVEasia

-In 2015-2016, I helped [GIVEasia](give.asia), a crowd-funding platform for charity events as volunteer developer.
+In 2015-2016, I helped [GIVEasia](give.asia), a crowd-funding platform for charity events, as volunteer developer.
 The most notable feature that I developed there is the recurring payment module.

 ### Kipalog